magepages/mpdocs/docs/name-your-price/index.md

 ## How to Use

-### Customer

 With this extension, customers can conduct the following actions:
-- Send an request quantity and price of products to admin
+- Send a request quantity and price of products to admin

 - Buy with request price for a certain period of time
 - Cancel the previously paid price of a product